 You might be as nervous as I was the first time your RV pulls out of your driveway without you.
 However, your RV should be properly insured, and have the check deposited in your account will alleviate some of your concerns.

-After each rental and more money you’ll be more and more excited every time your RV leaves the driveway.
-In general, people make $1000 to $4,000 a month during high season.
+After each rental and more money, you’ll be more and more excited every time your RV leaves the driveway.
+In general, people make $1000 to $4,000 a month during the high season.

 Final Thoughts on How to Make Money Renting Out your RV